Valtimar/my-first-website/README.md

 # my-first-website

-This is my first website, which I will make in the near future.
+This is my first website, which I have done.
+Feel free to use on your own!